-Tuition is to be paid 2-weeks prior to the first day of class.
-Those due dates are listed in the provided tuition schedule and will be listed in the statement sent by the MTSA Business Office prior to the start of each semester.
-Failure to pay by the due date listed may jeopardize the students enrollment in the learning management system.
+Tuition is to be paid by the due dates listed below.
+These due dates will also be listed in the statement sent by the MTSA Business Office prior to the start of each semester.
+Failure to pay by the due date listed may jeopardize the student's enrollment.